gruiz17/kunstler/README.md

 ![tons of commits](images/absurd_commits.gif)

 ...and boom!
-Your GitHub commit graph looks fancy!
+Your GitHub commit graph looks fancy (note: I already had some art I forgot about in the location I planted the new art, whoops)!

 ![fancy](images/final_art.png)